 From Austin to Las Vegas, take a look at the Spring 2021 art exhibitions coming to museums throughout the American Southwest.

 I could really go for some art right about now.
 And some (safe, responsible) travel.
-Over the past year, I’ve seen little in the way of in-person art exhibitions, or, you know, the world outside of my house, so I’ve been particularly uplifted upon seeing that there are a number of excellent major exhibitions coming to art museums throughout the southwest this spring.
+Over the past year, I’ve seen little in the way of in-person art exhibitions, or, you know, the world outside of my house, so I’ve been particularly uplifted upon seeing that there are a number of excellent major exhibitions coming to art museums throughout the Southwest this spring.
 And while we are in no way out of the woods yet, if you call this region home, a road trip to visit art nearby may be the salve needed to remedy your wanderlust (or general cabin fever).

 I’ve compiled a list of the southwest art exhibitions I’m looking forward to throughout the first half of 2021—whether or not I end up being able to see all of them all in person is another question, but many have online viewing or programming components.
 Please note that museums are still doing the demanding work of adapting to continually changing circumstances and public health orders.
 Several of these institutions are operating by appointment only, have COVID-safe protocols in place, and have varying open hours.
-I recommended confirming times and safety practices with each institution before you visit.
+I recommend confirming times and safety practices with each institution before you visit.

 April 7–September 26, 2021